mehmandarov/mehmandarov.github.io/_posts/2017-07-09-start-docker-containers-automatically.markdown

 e85753d57a67        easypi/dokuwiki-arm         "/bin/sh -c 'php-f..."
 1 days ago          Up 23 hours               0.0.0.0:80->80/tcp   mywiki
 {% endhighlight %}

-Now, we will need to create file (choose an appropriate file name for the service):
+Now, we will need to create a file (choose an appropriate file name for the service):

 {% highlight shell_session %}
 $ sudo nano /etc/systemd/system/docker-dokuwiki.service
 {% endhighlight %}

 Paste the following into the file.
-Make sure to set a proper `Description`, and make sure to update the container name in `ExecStart` and `ExecStop`:
+Set a proper `Description`, and make sure to update the container name in `ExecStart` and `ExecStop`:

 {% highlight yml %}
 [Unit]